New York's coronavirus 'containment zone' may not do enough, residents say

 Governor Cuomo said he would deploy the National Guard during the period of containment to clean schools and other buildings and deliver food to those in need, including thousands of children who rely on school meals.

-Not every parent was displeased by the state’s order.
 Denise Logan, who lives in the containment zone, said her children have so far enjoyed the novelty of completing their school work remotely.

 “I thought that closing the schools was going to be inevitable,” she said.
 “It seems like a very good idea to me.”